PlayStation 2

-The PlayStation 2 (PS2) is a home video game console developed and marketed by Sony Computer Entertainment.
-It was first released in Japan on 4 March 2000, in North America on October 26, in Europe on November 24, in Australia on November 30, and other regions thereafter.
+The PlayStation 2 (PS2) is a home video game console developed by Sony Computer Entertainment.
+It was first released in Japan on March 4, 2000, in North America on October 26, in Europe on November 24, in Australia on November 30, and other regions thereafter.
 It is the successor to the original PlayStation as well as the second installment in the PlayStation brand of consoles.
 As a sixth-generation console, it competed with Nintendo's GameCube, Sega's Dreamcast, and Microsoft's Xbox.

 Announced in 1999, Sony began developing the console after the immense success of its predecessor.
-In addition to serving as a game console, it features a built-in DVD drive and was priced lower than standalone DVD players of the time, enhancing its value.
+In addition to serving as a game console, it featured a built-in DVD drive, enhancing its value.
 Full backward compatibility with original PlayStation games and accessories gave it access to a vast launch library, far surpassing those of its competitors.
 The console's hardware was also notable for its custom-built Emotion Engine processor, co-developed with Toshiba, which was promoted as being more powerful than most personal computers of the era.

-The PlayStation 2 remains the best-selling video game console of all time, having sold 160 million units worldwide, nearly triple the combined sales of competing sixth-generation consoles.
-It received widespread critical acclaim and amassed a global library of 10,987 game titles, with 1.54 billion copies sold.
+The PlayStation 2 remains the best-selling video game console of all time, having sold 160 million units worldwide—nearly triple the combined sales of competing sixth-generation consoles.
+It received widespread critical acclaim and amassed a global library of over 4,000 game titles, with 1.54 billion copies sold.
 In 2004, Sony revised the console with a smaller, lighter body officially known as the "Slimline".
-Even after the release of its successor, the PlayStation 3, in 2006, it remained in production and continued to receive new game releases for several years with the last game for the system Pro Evolution Soccer 2014 being released in Europe in November 2013.
-Manufacturing officially ended in early 2013, giving the console one of the longest lifespans in video game history.
+Even after the release of its successor, the PlayStation 3, on 11 November 2006, it remained in production and continued to receive new game releases for several years with the last game for the system Pro Evolution Soccer 2014 being released exclusively in Europe on 8 November 2013.
+The console was discontinued on 4 January 2013, giving it one of the longest lifespans in video game history.

 History

 Background

 Released in 1994, the original PlayStation proved to be a phenomenal worldwide success and signalled Sony's rise to power in the video game industry.
 Its launch elicited critical acclaim and strong sales; it eventually became the first computer entertainment platform to ship over 100 million units.
 The PlayStation enjoyed particular success outside Japan in part due to Sony's refined development kits, large-scale advertising campaigns, and strong third-party developer support.
-By the late 1990s Sony had dethroned established rivals Sega and Nintendo in the global video game market.
+By the late 1990s, Sony had dethroned established rivals Sega and Nintendo in the global video game market.
 Sega, spurred on by their declining market share and significant financial losses, launched the Dreamcast in 1998 as a last-ditch attempt to stay in the industry.
 Fuelled by a large marketing campaign, it sold over 500,000 units within two weeks.